chartly/tau/README.md

 # tau

-Simple testbed for attempting to get a game framework running in the browser.
-This is built on TypeScript 1.5, Node, and developed using VSCode.
+Skeleton for front-facing projects.
+Currently, iterating on the build system, Node vs iojs, and using Phaser + TypeScript definition to make a simple game framework.